verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

         Invalid value: "<external IP address>": externalIP specified is not allowed to use
     ```

    To avoid this error, either disable the `externalip-validation-webhook-service` or configure the service with your load balancer IP addresses prior to installing Verrazzano.
-See [Enabling Access to all externalIPs](https://docs.oracle.com/en/operating-systems/olcne/1.5/orchestration/external-ips.html#ext-ip-disable) for more information.
+   For more information, see [Enabling Access to all externalIPs](https://docs.oracle.com/en/operating-systems/olcne/1.5/orchestration/external-ips.html#ext-ip-disable).

 ## Examples
 <details>